 It’s important to have a fundamental understanding of diabetes before diving into the effects of green vegetables on the disease.
 Diabetes develops when the body produces insufficient insulin or develops immunity to its effects.
 Blood sugar levels are controlled by insulin, and when this process is hampered, hyperglycemia, the defining feature of diabetes, can result.
-In this article, we will explore What Green Vegetable Is Bad For Diabetes?
+Let us take a look at this article and find out What Green Vegetable Is Bad For Diabetes?.

 Before Going Into The Importance Of A Healthy Diet For Diabetics You Must Be Known To Types Of Diabetes: What Are the Different Types of Diabetes? ↗